vvenkatesh-ML/Head-Tracking-and-Detection-/README.md

 For the emotion recognition, the trained model can be used directly if you wish to create a custome model use the 'data_preprocess.py' with the data attained from here: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data?select=icml_face_data.csv

-The output video with all these features can be seen in the 'Output Video' folder
+The output video with all these features can be seen in the 'Output Video' folder.